gustaveroussy/sopa/docs/tutorials/techno_specific.md

 To filter low-quality cells, you can provide `min_transcripts=20` to the [aggregation](../../api/aggregation/#sopa.aggregate).

-## CosMX
+## CosMx

-For CosMX data, the same advice as above is applicable, although you may experience some issues when reading the data with `sopa.io.cosmx` due to some frequent changes in the AtoMX exports.
+For CosMx data, the same advice as above is applicable, although you may experience some issues when reading the data with `sopa.io.cosmx` due to some frequent changes in the AtoMX exports.
 If so, please [open an issue](https://github.com/gustaveroussy/sopa/issues) to improve this.

 ## Visium HD